What is LEEP?

 LEEP Recognised by SSAT

-Recently an article was published in the SSAT Journal 05 Spring 2016 explaining about LEEP and its impact on our school.
+An article was published in the SSAT Journal 05 Spring 2016 explaining about LEEP and its impact on our school.
 The SSAT Journal highlights the work of schools in the network allowing other schools to find out about innovative work that is happening across the education sector.

 The article entitled ‘Promoting and instilling effective learner habits’ (page 20-21) was written by Donna Butcher, Freebrough Academy.
 To read the article please click the link below.